nuxt/docs/en/api/configuration-router.md

 - Type: `String` or `Array`
   - Items: `String`

-Set the default(s) middleware for every pages of the application.
+Set the default(s) middleware for every page of the application.

 Example: